Professional and Civic Activities

 James D. O'Donnell

-James O’Donnell is an associate in the firm’s litigation department.
-James assists clients in complex environmental, business, and employment disputes.
+James D. O’Donnell is an associate in the firm’s litigation department.
+James assists clients in complex environmental, business, and employment litigation matters in state and federal court.
 His practice also includes civil appeals.

 Prior to joining Kell, Alterman & Runstein, L.L.P., he served as a judicial law clerk for the Honorable Joel DeVore of the Oregon Court of Appeals.
 During his two years at the court, James researched and drafted judicial opinions in a variety of civil, administrative, and criminal appeals, including complex business cases, large-dollar insurance disputes, employment discrimination cases, trust litigation matters, and cases involving state and federal constitutional law.

 James graduated magna cum laude from Lewis & Clark Law School, where he served as Lead Article Editor of the Lewis & Clark Law Review.
-During law school, James worked as a law clerk for two years at Kell, Alterman & Runstein, L.L.P. in the litigation department, where he worked with many of the firm’s attorneys on business, trademark, and employment cases, including drafting an appellate brief for a case that resulted in a victory at the Oregon Supreme Court in a landmark decision.
+During law school, James worked as a law clerk for two years at Kell, Alterman & Runstein, L.L.P. assisting many of the firm’s attorneys on business, trademark, and employment litigation matters, including drafting an appellate brief for a case that resulted in a victory at the Oregon Supreme Court in a landmark decision.

-In his free time, James enjoys trail running, skiing, cycling, and exploring the outdoors with his two Rhodesian Ridgebacks.
+In his free time, James enjoys trail running, skiing, cycling, and exploring the outdoors with his Rhodesian Ridgeback.